Hu13er/XeroCTF/halftimepad/README.md

            ----------------------------------------
 ```

-Notice that we know plain text contains flag and flag contains `xeroctf{` and if we know length of the key (`l`) and index of `xeroctf{` we could obtain a part of the key by XORing cipher text with `xeroctf{`, hence we could obtain parts of plain text.
+Notice that we know the plain text contains the flag and the flag contains `xeroctf{` and if we know the length of the key (`l`) and index of `xeroctf{` we could obtain a part of the key by XORing cipher text with `xeroctf{`, hence we could obtain parts of plain text.
 These parts should be meaningful and of course printable.
 So we can find `l` and `i` by bruteforcing all possible cases.

 ```
                              ,_ i _,